Oude Willem

 Oude Willem (Low Saxon: Olde Willem) is a hamlet in the Dutch provinces of Drenthe and Friesland.
-It lays within in municipalities of Westerveld and Ooststellingwerf.
+It lays within the municipalities of Westerveld and Ooststellingwerf.
 Oude Willem lies about 21 km southwest of Assen.

 Oude Willem (Old William) is named a 19th century shepherd who used the heath for grazing.
 There are about 15 houses on the Frisian side, and 10 on the Drenthe side.

 There is a monument for the crew of the bomber Halifax B11.
 W231 who were shot down on 22 November 1943, and crashed in Oude Willem.